alabou/bcp-006-03/docs/NMOS With H.265.md

 The Flow's `level` attribute map to the members level_idc and tier_flag of the HEVC_video_descriptor of an MPEG2-TS transport stream.
 See section Multiplexed Flows.

 Informative note: The Flow's `profile` and `level` attributes are always required.
-The SDP transport file `profile-space`, `profile-id`, `profile-compatibility-indicator`, `interop-constraints`, `level-id` and `tier-flag` parameters MAY be omitted when matching the default value.
+The SDP transport file `profile-space`, `profile-id`, `profile-compatibility-indicator`, `interop-constraints`, `level-id` and `tier-flag` parameters may be omitted when matching the default value.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource MUST indicate the target encoding bit rate (kilobits/second) of the H.265 bitstream.
 The stream's active parameter sets MUST be compliant with the `bit_rate` attribute of the Flow.
 The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.